-Devin Grayson is a female comics writer who gets to be in charge of a Teen Titans run.
+Devin Grayson was a female comic book writer who got to be in charge of the late '90s Titans run.
 So far, so good.
-There's a problem, though... her OTP is Barbara/Dick, but he's with Koriand'r.
-What is Devin's solution?
+There's a problem, though... her OTP was Barbara/Dick, but some writers preferred him with Koriand'r.
+What was Devin's solution?
 Bash the SHIT out of Kory by making her an absolute bitch to Dick, so he can run back into Babs's arms.
-Dick and Kory had been long broken up since the end of Wolfman's run, but Grayson's character derailment simply made things worse, especially since the two agreed that they could simply be very good friends at the end of The Technis Imperative (a mini-series co-plotted by Grayson and Phil Jimenez that lead to her run).
-Apparently, in Devin Grayson's view a male superhero can't remain good friends with his superpowered ex-girlfriend without Hell breaking loose...
+Dick and Kory had been long broken up since the end of Wolfman's run, but Grayson's character derailment simply made things worse, especially since the two agreed that they could simply be very good friends at the end of The Technis Imperative (a mini-series co-plotted by Grayson and Phil Jimenez that led to her run).
+Apparently, in Devin Grayson's view a male superhero can't remain good friends with his superpowered ex-girlfriend without Hell breaking loose.

 Subverted in Once Upon a Time in the Midlands; events seem to be going this way, with Dek (the new, sweet, rather hapless love interest) kicked out of the house and Shirley letting Jimmy (bad-boy ex and father of her daughter) move in and starting to fall back into a relationship with him.
 The subversion being that Jimmy is then revealed to genuinely be a dick who hasn't changed in the least, and Shirley does in fact get back together with Dek in the end.